LarsBachmann/Seilsender/README.md

 | -------- | ------------------ | ------------------------------------------------------------ |
 | 1        | IQaudio Codec Zero | Audio HAT for Raspberry Pi, DA7212 codec, [product link](https://www.pi-shop.ch/iqaudio-codec-zero) |

+- Shutdown your Raspberry Pi using the command
+  `poweroff`
+- Disconnect your Raspberry Pi from any power supply.
 - Remove USB-Audio card if connected.
+- Mount the HAT 'IQaudio Codec Zero' on the headers of the Raspberry Pi.
+- Power on your Raspberry Pi and open a console window.
 - To avoid conflicts, it is recommended to disable the internal sound card of the Raspberry Pi (affects any audio playback).
   - Open the file /boot/config.txt with Nano editor
     `sudo nano /boot/config.txt`